Doodleverse/dash_doodler/README.md

 ![Doodler Logo](./logo.png)

 ## 🌟 Highlights
-This is a "Human-In-The-Loop" machine learning tool for partially supervised image segmentation and is based on code previously contained in the "doodle_labeller" [repository](https://github.com/dbuscombe-usgs/doodle_labeller) which implements a similar algorithm in OpenCV.
-The Conditional Random Field (CRF) model used by this tool is described by [Buscombe and Ritchie (2018)](https://www.mdpi.com/2076-3263/8/7/244)
+This is a "Human-In-The-Loop" machine learning tool for partially supervised image segmentation.
 The video shows a basic usage of doodler.
 1) Annotate the scene with a few examples of each class (colorful buttons).
 2) Check 'compute and show segmentation' and wait for the result.
 The label image is written to the 'results' folder

 Here's a movie of Doodler in action: